 22 He answered, “While the child was still alive, I fasted and wept.
 I thought, ‘Who knows?
 The Lord may be gracious to me and let the child live.’
 23 But now that he is dead, why should I go on fasting?
 Can I bring him back again?
 I will go to him, but he will not return to me.”

-1. The Dream (What I want or would like) - David had in his mind what he thought should happen.
+1. The Dream (What I want or would like) - David had what he thought should happen in his mind.
 Even though he had sinned and God said the baby would die, he still believed this child should live.
-I have dreams that my family should function in a certain way and believed that God would cause our family to function as He intended.

 3. I Wrestle With God - Here we struggle with God and implore Him to allow my dream to work.
-We seek God to see if it is not happening because of sin, it is an issue with me or God is saying no. This is the time David was in ashes, did not eat and pleaded with God.
-I have sought God, pleaded with Him and dealt with everything in my life that I have needed to.
-Still, there has been no change in my family situation.
-In fact, it got worse in this process.
+We seek God to see if it is not happening because of sin, it is an issue with us, or God is saying no. This is when David was in ashes, did not eat and pleaded with God.

-4. I Listen to God - David had to realise that his son had died as the prophet Nathan had said and there was no way to get him back.
+4. I Listen to God - David had to realise that his son had died as the prophet Nathan had said, and there was no way to get him back.
 He got up, put on lotions, worshipped God and ate.
 He had to accept God's "No" and leave his mourning.
-My family is dead and at the moment I have to get up from my mourning, worship God and realise that this is not going to change.
-This is a time to stop mourning and pick yourself up and worship God.
+There is a time to stop mourning, pick yourself up, and worship God.
 It is now time to resume your full life and be happy again.

-5. Embrace the future - Realise that the dream is now behind and to move on into the things He has given me with joy.
-Mourning is over.
-Wishing that this dream would work will only destroy me and stop me from being all He has called me to be and to do.
-It is time to thank God for what I have and move forward into the destiny He has for me.
+5. Embrace the future - Realise that the dream is now behind you and to move on to the things He has given me with joy.
+The mourning is over.
+Wishing this dream would work will only destroy me and stop me from being all He has called me to be and to do.
+It is time to thank God for what I have and move forward into His destiny for me.
 The dream is dead.
-The future is in front of me.
+The future is ahead.